32blit/32blit-tutorials-contrib/tutorials/quick-start/picosystem-micropython.md

 ## Things you might not know

-### DFU mode
+### Bootloader mode

-DFU mode allows you to copy files onto your PicoSystem as if it is a standard USB storage device.
+bootloader mode allows you to copy .uf2 files onto your PicoSystem as if it is a standard USB storage device.

 Make sure it's powered off, plug it into your computer and then press the X button and power button at the same time.
 It will appear as a drive named "RPI-RP2", and you can copy a `.uf2` file across to it.